 Standards of Testimony

 Physician expert witnesses should take all necessary steps to provide thorough, fair, objective, and impartial review of the medical facts.
-To meet that obligation, physicians who agree to testify as experts in medical malpractice cases should conduct themselves as follows.
+To meet that obligation, physicians who agree to testify as experts in legal cases should conduct themselves as follows:

-The physician expert witness should be familiar with the medical standards of care at the time of the incident at issue.
-A physician who is unfamiliar with the medical standards would not meet the recommended qualifications of an expert.
+Physician expert witnesses should be familiar with the medical standard of care at the time of the incident at issue.
+Those unfamiliar with the medical standard of care do not meet the recommended qualifications of an expert.

-Before testifying, the physician expert witness should thoroughly review and understand the current concepts and practices related to that standard as well as the concepts and practices related to that standard at the time of the incident that led to the lawsuit.
+Thoroughly review and understand the current concepts and practices related to that standard as well as the concepts and practices related to that standard at the time of the incident that led to the legal proceeding before testifying.

-The testimony presented should reflect generally accepted standards within the specialty or area of practice about which the physician expert witness is testifying, including those held by a significant minority.
+Present testimony that reflects the generally accepted standard within the specialty or area of practice, including those standards held by a significant minority.

-An expert should respect the privacy and confidentiality of the process as required by law.
+Respect the privacy and confidentiality of the process, as required by law.

 Physician expert witnesses:

-Must take all necessary precautions to ensure that the expert work is relevant, reliable, honest, unbiased and based on sound scientific principles.
+Must take all necessary steps to provide expert work that is relevant, reliable, honest, unbiased, and based on sound scientific principles.

 Ethical Business Practices